Faculty Resource Library

 The first Henneke Writing Fellow is Dr. Joli Jensen, Hazel Rogers Professor of Communication, who is designing and implementing the Faculty Writing Program.
 She develops faculty writing workshops and one-on-one writing support to colleagues.
 If you need more information about any aspect of the Faculty Writing Program please contact firstname.lastname@example.org.

 The Faculty Writing Program hosts a series of academic writing workshops.
-For details, visit the Henneke Center Programs and Forums page.
+For details, visit the Henneke Center on Campus Connection.